 Supervisor Diane Burgis proudly serves the 230,000 residents of Contra Costa County’s 3rd Supervisorial District — the largest of the five districts - covering Antioch, Bethel Island, Brentwood, Byron, Unincorporated Clayton, Discovery Bay, Knightsen, and Oakley in East Contra Costa County; and Blackhawk, Diablo and Tassajara Valley in the southern portion of the district.

-She was elected to office in 2016, and re-elected to her second term with 67.74% of the vote in March 2020.
-In January 2020, she was appointed Vice Chair of the Contra Costa County Board of Supervisors.
+She was elected to office in 2016 and re-elected to her second term with 67.74% of the vote in March 2020.
+In January 2021, she was appointed Chair of the Contra Costa County Board of Supervisors.

-Supervisor Burgis serves on 30 Board of Supervisor and regional committees, including as Chair of the 2020 Census Complete Count Steering Committee, Vice-Chair of the Airport Committee, Internal Operations Committee, Legislation Committee, Open Space/Parks & East Bay Regional Parks District Liaison Committee.
-She also serves as Vice Chair, of NACo International Economic Development Task Force and California State Association of Counties Government Finance and Administration Policy Committee.
+Supervisor Burgis serves on 30 Board of Supervisor and regional committees, including as Chair of the Airports Committee, Legislation Committee, and the Open Space/Parks & East Bay Regional Parks District Liaison Committee, and as a newly appointed alternate to the San Joaquin Joint Powers Authority.

 Prior to being elected to the Contra Costa County Board of Supervisors in 2016, Diane served as a trustee on the East Bay Regional Parks District Board, a member of the Oakley City Council, and as the Executive Director of Friends of the Marsh Creek Watershed.

-Diane is a single mother and proud grandmother of one, with another on the way.
-She raised her three sons in Oakley, and has called Contra Costa County home for most of her life.
+Diane is a single mother and proud grandmother of two.
+She raised her three sons in Oakley and has called Contra Costa County home for most of her life.